We plan our teaching and learning in such a way that we enable each child to reach for the highest level of personal achievement.

 - Encourage children to think and work independently

-We recognise and support the needs of those children in our school who have been identified as ‘gifted’ and ‘talented’.
+We recognise and support the needs of those children who have been identified as ‘gifted’ and ‘talented’.

 All children have gifts and talents, but the phrases ‘gifted’ and ‘talented’ are used to mean a particularly high ability in a certain range of areas.
 ‘Gifted’ relates to academic subjects, and ‘talented’ to the Arts and practical subjects.

-Where appropriate, programmes can be put in place to support individuals with a particularly unusually high level of ability; for instance, extra language sessions for those already excelling in a foreign language are occasionally put in place.
+Programmes are put in place to support individuals with a particularly high level of ability; for instance, extra language sessions for those excelling in a foreign language.
 Furthermore, there are a range of external trips and competitions which allow children to broaden their horizons.